International Criminal Court Allows Investigation Of U.S. Actions In Afghanistan

 "We're going to take all the appropriate actions to ensure that American citizens are not hauled before this political body to settle political vendettas," Pompeo said.
 The U.S. is not a party to the court in The Hague, Netherlands, and has long criticized it.

-Indiana University professor David Bosco, who has written a book about the ICC, tells NPR's Michele Kelemen that the Trump administration has take a much more confrontational approach to the court compared with the Obama administration.
+Indiana University associate professor David Bosco, who has written a book about the ICC, tells NPR's Michele Kelemen that the Trump administration has take a much more confrontational approach to the court than the Obama administration did.

 "This does represent a kind of crossing of the Rubicon for the court in its relationship with the United States," he says.
 "Because we now are going to have an active investigation by the court that could ultimately lead to indictments of U.S. personnel, even potentially U.S. senior officials."

-This judgement represents a course reversal for the court.
+This judgment represents a course reversal for the court.
 Last April, an ICC panel of judges blocked a probe into possible war crimes and crimes against humanity in Afghanistan.
-They said that even though the crimes were serious enough for the case to move forward, "the current circumstances of the situation in Afghanistan are such as to make the prospects for a successful investigation and prosecution extremely limited."
+The judges said that even though the crimes were serious enough for the case to move forward, "the current circumstances of the situation in Afghanistan are such as to make the prospects for a successful investigation and prosecution extremely limited."

 The court also said last April that it needed to prioritize investigations that had better chances of success, adding that the parties involved weren't willing to cooperate with the probe.

 ICC Prosecutor Fatou Bensouda appealed that decision.
-She said that the pretrial panel's assessment that an investigation would not be in the interests of justice overstepped its discretion, and on Thursday, the appeals chamber judges agreed.
+She said the pretrial panel's assessment that an investigation would not be in the interests of justice overstepped its discretion, and on Thursday, the appeals chamber judges agreed.

 Bensouda has said that she wants to investigate alleged crimes by the Taliban and other armed groups, Afghan forces, U.S. forces and the CIA.

-According to court documents, she plans to investigate alleged Taliban attacks against civilian populations, including murders and abductions.
+According to court documents, she plans to investigate alleged Taliban attacks against civilians, including murders and abductions.

 Bensouda also wants to look into methods that the U.S. military and CIA used to interrogate detainees.
-The prosecution has said that "there is reasonable basis to believe that, since May 2003, members of the US armed forces and the CIA have committed the war crimes of torture and cruel treatment, outrages upon personal dignity, and rape and other forms of sexual violence pursuant to a policy approved by US authorities."
+The prosecution has said, "There is reasonable basis to believe that, since May 2003, members of the US armed forces and the CIA have committed the war crimes of torture and cruel treatment, outrages upon personal dignity, and rape and other forms of sexual violence pursuant to a policy approved by US authorities."

 Human rights groups are applauding the ICC's decision.
-Amnesty International's Head of International Justice Solomon Sacco said the court "reversed a terrible mistake."
+Amnesty International's head of international justice, Solomon Sacco, said the court "reversed a terrible mistake."

 "The ICC represents the first true hope of justice for the victims of conflict, who have been shamefully ignored for years, including in the recent peace agreement that has nothing to say about the crimes committed against them," he said in a statement.

 The ICC was established when the Rome Statute took effect in 2002.
-It prosecutes crimes of genocide, war crimes, crimes against humanity, and the crime of aggression.
+It prosecutes crimes of genocide, war crimes, crimes against humanity and the crime of aggression.